 Taiwan's traffic makes even experienced expat drivers nervous.
 Even crossing the street can be hazardous.
 The dominance of scooters and motorcycles, alongside cars, buses and bicycles, creates a unique dynamic on the streets.

 Many expats may find Taiwan's traffic daunting initially.
 It's not uncommon to see scooters weaving through lanes or sometimes even driving on sidewalks.
 Pedestrians need to be cautious as they may encounter scooters in unexpected places, including pedestrian paths.
 The general rule for pedestrians and drivers alike is to always be aware of your surroundings.

 Public transport in Taiwan is generally reliable, convenient, and often the preferred method of travel for many locals and expats alike.
 Taiwan boasts a well-developed network of buses, trains and a high-speed rail system, along with a highly efficient metro system in Taipei.

 Friendships in Taiwan

 Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn't considered rude.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
-A Taiwanese person may not tell someone that they are upset or they may not express open disagreement, but many will make remarks about their expat friends’ complexion, changes in weight or other things that wouldn’t be mentioned in the West.
+A Taiwanese person may not tell someone that they are upset or may not express open disagreement, but many will make remarks about their friends' complexion, changes in weight or other things that wouldn't be mentioned in the West.

 Gender in Taiwan

-Maternity leave is guaranteed to full-time employees and most reproductive health needs are covered under national health insurance, except for birth control.
+Maternity leave is guaranteed to full-time employees, and most reproductive health needs are covered under national health insurance, except for birth control.
 It is more likely to find women who prefer an independent lifestyle and have chosen not to marry in Taiwan than in many other Asian countries.